So Random!: Broadcast

 The series premiered on Disney Channel on June 5, 2011 and on Family Channel on June 10, 2011.
 It premiered on July 27, 2011 on Disney Channel (Australia and New Zealand) and on October 31, 2011 on Disney Channel (UK and Ireland).

 Video on demand

-The series became available to stream on Disney+ on April 3, 2020, however it was listed as "season 3" of Sonny with a Chance, instead of as a separate series.
-On July 14 of the following year, both series were separated on the platform.
+The series became available to stream on Disney+ on April 3, 2020, however it was listed as season 3 of Sonny with a Chance, instead of as a separate series.
+On July 14, 2021, both series were separated on the platform.

 Critical reception

-The series's premiere earned mixed reviews.
+The series's premiere had mixed reviews.
 Emily Ashby of Common Sense Media gave the series four out of five stars, writing, "Sonny spin-off offers family-friendly sketch comedy, an excellent choice for families".